 - Be a minimalist.
 Wouldn’t you love to open your closet and love every item in it?
 I’d take that any day over having a camisole, sweater, and skinny jeans in every color imaginable.
 Quality always trumps quantity.
-Have less clothes that are higher quality.
+Have fewer clothes that are higher quality.

 - Every time you wear something, hang it back in your closet with the hanger facing the other way.
 Every few months, go through your closet and it will be easy to find the items you haven’t worn in a while.
 If you haven’t worn an item in three months, you probably don’t need to hold on to it.